-- G. Each pretrial program established pursuant to this act

-Section 1105.1 et seq. of this title shall provide a quarterly report to the presiding judge of the judicial district of the jurisdiction in which it operates.
+G. Each pretrial services program established pursuant to this act shall provide a quarterly report to the presiding judge of the judicial district of the jurisdiction in which it operates.
 A copy of the report shall be filed of record with the court clerk of the jurisdiction.
-Each report shall include, but is not limited to, the following information: - 1.
-The total number of persons screened, evaluated or otherwise considered for pretrial release; - 2.
+Each report shall include, but is not limited to, the following information:

+- 1. The total number of persons screened, evaluated or otherwise considered for pretrial release; - 2.
 The total number and nature of recommendations made; - 3.
 The number of persons admitted to pretrial release that failed to appear; and - 4.
-Any other information deemed appropriate by the reporting judicial district or that the program desires to report. - H. Every pretrial release program established pursuant to this section shall utilize the services of local providers; provided, however, any program in continuous existence since July 1, 1999, shall be exempt from the provisions of this subsection. - 21 SECTION 5.
+Any other information deemed appropriate by the reporting judicial district or that the program desires to report. - H. Every pretrial release program established pursuant to this section shall utilize the services of local providers; provided, however, any program in continuous existence since July 1, 1999, shall be exempt from the provisions of this subsection. - SECTION 5.
 AMENDATORY 22 O.S.
-2011, Section 1106, is 22 amended to read as follows: - Section 1106.
-A deposit of the sum of money mentioned in the to bail and upon such deposit the defendant must be discharged from custody.
+2011, Section 1106, is amended to read as follows: - Section 1106.
+A deposit of the sum of money mentioned in the any order admitting to bail with financial conditions is equivalent to bail and upon such deposit the defendant must be discharged from custody.